scimma/astrodash-web/astrodash-docs/docs/api/endpoints/analysis-options.md

 ## Description

-Returns the list of available supernova types and their corresponding age bins for use in spectrum processing and classification.
+Returns the list of available supernova types and their corresponding age bins for use in spectrum processing, classification, or template matching.

 ## Request